 Chemicals – Energy – Logistics

-PCC – a value-led European corporation with more than 3,400 employees.
+PCC – a value-led European corporation with around 3,500 employees.
 Located at 41 sites.
 In 18 countries.

 PCC SE actively manages its portfolio of companies, ensuring the development of the holding’s subsidiaries.
 This work centers on the acquisition of new portfolio companies, as well as the development of existing activities and projects.
 Our focus is to establish ourselves in less competitive sub-markets and market niches.
 We continue to invest mainly in the emerging markets of Central, Eastern, and South Eastern Europe, but we also concentrate on gaining entry to growth markets on other continents, primarily in Asia.